ljubicicrobert/SSIMS-Flow/README.md

 >```

-## New versions
+## New versions (checking for updates)

-The tool will automatically check for latest releases of the tool on program start.
-If new release was found in the official repository a form will be displayed from where you can read the new release information, choose to view/download the new release on/from GitHub, or pause automatic checking for new versions for some period of time.
+The tool will automatically check for latest release of the tool on program start.
+If new release was found in the [official repository](https://github.com/ljubicicrobert/SSIMS-Flow), a form will be displayed from where you can read the new release information, choose to view/download the new release on/from GitHub, or pause automatic checking for new versions for some period of time.

 > **Note #4**: You can also manually check for new releases through the _About_ tab.